Pomegranate Mixed Greens Salad with Pecans tossed in our go-to Maple-Orange Vinaigrette, makes for a gorgeously delicious salad.

 The cheese adds another tasty dimension to the Pomegranate Mixed Greens Salad.
 The recipe calls for freshly shaved parmesan or manchego (which is a delicious hard sheep cheese–one of my personal favorites), but really any hard cheese of choice could work.
 If you follow a dairy-free or vegan diet you can simply omit the cheese.

 This is vinaigrette is a favorite.
 It’s very versatile and adds a a nice combination of flavors from the orange, maple syrup, mustard, herbs and shallots or garlic.
-This very same vinaigrette was also include in our Wild Rice Harvest Salad recipe which received rave reviews!

 - 5 oz. mixed greens or spinach